Guntakal

-Guntakal is a City in Anantapur district of the Indian state of Andhra Pradesh.
+Guntakal, natively known as Guntakallu, is a city in Anantapur district of the Indian state of Andhra Pradesh.
 It is the headquarters of Guntakal mandal and Guntakal revenue division.It is also the headquarters of the Guntakal Railway Division in South Central Railway.

 Geography

 Guntakal is located at 15.17°N 77.38°E. It has an average elevation of 432 m.